SaltwaterCrazy Charlie

 Wing: Hareline Calf Tail, pink

-Cast well ahead of cruising or tailing bonefish and allow the fly to sink.
-Begin a slow, steady strip retrieve as the fish approaches.
-Keep strips short and consistent, mimicking a fleeing shrimp.
-Pause briefly if the fish shows interest.
+How to Fish It: Cast well ahead of cruising or tailing bonefish and allow fly to sink.
+Begin slow, steady strip retrieve as fish approaches because this mimics fleeing shrimp.
+Keep strips short and consistent.
+Pause briefly if fish shows interest.

-Fish on 9–10 foot leader tapered to 10–12 lb fluorocarbon tippet.
-Use a loop knot for maximum action.
+Rigging Suggestions: 9-10ft leader tapered to 10-12lb fluorocarbon.
+Use loop knot for maximum action.
 Match fly color to bottom—lighter colors over sand, darker over grass.

-Sinks slowly with bead chain eyes, typically fishing in the top 1–3 feet of the water column.
-The translucent body and flash underbody create subtle attraction without appearing unnatural.
+Pro Tips: Sinks slowly with bead chain eyes, typically fishing in top 1-3ft of water column.
+Translucent body and flash underbody create subtle attraction without appearing unnatural.
 Inverted hook point reduces snags on grass.